Wilfongjt/lb-api/hapi-api/lib/CRUD.md

 * active is mark
 * created is an immutable date and time stamp
 * updated is the last date and time the form or active fields were changed
+* owner is the person who added the chelate

 # Expect
 * The backend will generate GUID for missing pk value